mixxxdj/mixxx/source/chapters/library.rst

 .. versionchanged :: 1.11
    The feature was defunct in previous versions.

-The Missing Tracks view is accessible by expanding Library tree item in the sidebar.
+The Missing Tracks view is accessible by expanding the :guilabel:`Library` tree item in the sidebar.
 Any tracks that were previously loaded into your library, but were later detected to be missing from your hard disk by Mixxx will appear here.
 Mixxx does not automatically delete records of missing tracks so that extra metadata Mixxx might have (such as hot cues and the BPM) will not be lost if the file is replaced.

 Hidden Tracks
 =============